 Cut vines that begin to grow up trees.
 When ivy grows upwards, it flowers and produces fruit.
 Then, birds disperse the fruit and English ivy will spread farther.

-Treat with Roundup® Poison Ivy Plus Tough Brush Killer
+Kill English ivy with Roundup® Poison Ivy Plus Tough Brush Killer products.

 Got a tree consumed in ivy?
 Don’t worry, you can still stop the vines from climbing higher.
 Clear a 1-to-2-foot-tall section around the trunk at chest height.
 Then, use clippers, loppers, or a small saw to cut through the vines.
-Below the cleared area, spray the vines and leaves with Roundup® Poison Ivy Plus Tough Brush Killer.
-Super important tip: Don't soak the bark, or you might end up with a dead tree.
+Below the cleared area, spray the vines and leaves with Roundup® Poison Ivy Plus Tough Brush Killer products.
+Super important tip: Don't soak the bark, or you might end up with an injured tree.